Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 Regardless of the specific values, it's apparent that both of our investor profiles are caught in a dilemma of reconciling qualitative values with quantitive measures.
 Market participants have plenty of motivation to divest their capital but they lack profitable investment vehicles that can account for a given set of values in a quantifiable manner that meets the market.

 #### Economic Pathways (How)
 Provisioning divestment options consequentially requires the opening of new markets and a set of market makers that hold a completely different mentality from what we know and have seen before.
 Instead of externalising costs, as entrepreneurs have done in the past, the demands upon the new breed of market makers will be to supply products that instead internalise and account for values.
-This is essentially a $5T market opportunity for blue funds / impact capable of facilitating such a transformation; the question is what kind of products would such a marketplace either need or want?
+This is essentially a [two trillion dollar market opportunity](two trillion dollars of stranded assets](https://carbontracker.org/reports/stranded-assets-danger-zone/) for blue funds / impact capable of facilitating such a transformation; the question is what kind of products would such a marketplace either need or want?

 Examining economics in terms of nouns and verbs helps us to distinguish **capital** from **currencies**.
 Currencies (current-sees) are measures of value flow across time, whereas capital arises from integrating these flows.
 In that regard we see two forms of measure; the qualitative and quantitive.